fulldecent/19-questions/README.md

 Install
 -------

-Create a SQL database using SCHEMA.sql and assign a user with permissions to that database.
+Copy these files to a webserver with PHP 5.6+ and run.
+The database uses SQLite so you are already set up to go.

-Copy sources/config.example.php to sources/config.php and provide details to access this database.
+For production use: consider creating a MySQL database with the SCHEMA.sql script and update the database connection string in `local/config.php`.

-Then manually add a some data to the database to get started, or run harvestfrom20q to interrogate another popular server.
+Now you can play by accessing the website from a browser.

-Copy the files to your server and you can now play by accessing the website from a browser.
+Also run harvestfrom20q to interrogate another popular server.

 What it Does
 ------------